Samsung/Tizen.NET/_posts/2019-06-13-Using-Tizen-NET-Sdk-as-SDK-style.md

 ```

-## Use in old way
+## Use as in previous versions
-Of course, `Tizen.NET.Sdk` can also be used in the old way.
-However this old way has a problem in the latest VS2019.
-See [dotnet/project-system#4854].
-To avoid this problem, you should add the `TargetFrameworkIdentifier` property explicitly.
+Of course, you can use `Tizen.NET.Sdk` as you did prior to version 1.0.3.
+However, there is problem in VS2019; see [dotnet/project-system#4854].
+To avoid this problem, add the `TargetFrameworkIdentifier` property explicitly.
 ```xml
 <Project Sdk="Microsoft.NET.Sdk">